Abstinence as a political act: 4B feminism's 'four nos' – DW – 11/25/2024

 "I felt like if they were going to take away the rights to our bodies, this is my way of taking them back," she said in a May episode of the Zach Sang Show podcast.

 But after the US elections, the 4B movement went viral.
 Within the first five days, Google searches hit half a million.
-On TikTok, thousands of women are sharing their abstinence journeys, or shaving their heads on camera – short hair is a distinctive features of 4B activists.
+On TikTok, thousands of women are sharing their abstinence journeys, or shaving their heads on camera — short hair is mark of distinction among 4B activists.

 Mingyeong Lee, a South Korean feminist author who has been a member of the movement since its foundation, is happy about 4B's fast-rising profile.
 "I have been waiting for this to happen.
 It took eight years to reach you guys," she tells DW.